Under New Jersey Law, What Does “Implied Consent” Mean?

 What Are The Consequences Of A Refusal In New Jersey?

 The penalties are identical to DWI.
-7 month suspension for a first offense.
-2 Year suspension for a second offense.
-10 years loss of license with mandatory 6 months in jail for a third offense.
+First offense leads to a 7-months suspension, second offense refers to a 2 Year suspension, and 10 years loss of license with mandatory 6 months in jail for a third offense.

 What Are The Basic Elements Of A Viable Refusal Case?